 The homing process for normal HSCs initiates with tethering and rolling of HSCs on endothelial cells via interaction with P and E-selectin.
 Then, a strong attachment through very late antigen-4 (VLA-4) and VLA-5 with vascular cell adhesion molecule 1 (VCAM-1) and fibronectin on endothelial cells and extracellular matrix supports the trafficking toward the BMM[17,18].
-While CML LSCs have a normal expression patterns of VLA-4 and VLA-5, their impaired function demonstrates that may these cells are not entirely contingent on β1-integrins for the homing[19].
-Simultaneously, it has been reported that E and L-selectin and related ligands such as CD44 seems to be closely involved in the bone marrow lodgment of CML LSCs and are considered as the compensatory mechanisms as opposed to normal stem cells[20].
-Meanwhile, imatinib which is in first-line therapy for CML, increases another adhesion molecule N-cadherin in CML LSCs.
+While CML LSCs have normal expression patterns of VLA-4 and VLA-5, their impaired function demonstrates that these cells are not entirely contingent on β1-integrins for the homing[19].
+Simultaneously, it has been reported that E and L-selectin and related ligands such as CD44 seem to be closely involved in the bone marrow lodgment of CML LSCs and are considered as the compensatory mechanisms as opposed to normal stem cells[20].
+Meanwhile, imatinib, which is in first-line therapy for CML, increases another adhesion molecule N-cadherin in CML LSCs.
 Enhancement of N-cadherin promotes attachment to mesenchymal stromal cells and leads to N-cadherin-β catenin interaction[21].
 Also, secretion of exogenous WNT by mesenchymal stromal cells activates WNT-β catenin pathway in CML LSCs[21].
-WNT-β catenin is the leading signaling cascade in self-renwality and maintenance of normal HSCs and also CML LSCs, and is important in leukemogenesis and drug resistance[22,23].
+WNT-β catenin is the leading signaling cascade in self-renewal and maintenance of normal HSCs and also CML LSCs, and it is important in leukemogenesis and drug resistance[22,23].
 Although TKIs may attenuate the constative activity of this cascade by targeting P210BCRABL1 and destabilize β catenin[24], activation via the BMM may negate this inhibitory effect.